ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ### 5. Create Ibexa DXP project

 Once DDEV is running, use Composer to create a new Ibexa DXP project.
-Remember to replace `<edition>` and `<version>` with your desired edition and versions respectively.
+Remember to replace `<edition>` and `<version>` with your desired edition and version respectively.

 ```bash
 ddev composer create ibexa/<edition>-skeleton:<version>